Subaru Leone: World Rally Championship

 Subaru Rally Team Japan led by Noriyuki Koseki (founder of Subaru Tecnica International STI) ran Subaru Leone coupé, sedan DL and RX Turbo in the World Rally Championship between 1980 and 1989 a few rallies per season.
 Drivers for individual rallies included Ari Vatanen, Per Eklund, Shekhar Mehta, Mike Kirkland, Possum Bourne, Frank Tundo, Harald Demut and Chilean driver Jose Antonio Celsi.
 Mike Kirkland finished 6th overall and won the A Group at the 1986 Safari Rally.
 That year Subaru was one of the only manufacturers combining 4WD and turbo.
 Jose Antonio Celsi finished eight in the 1986 Marlboro Rally Argentina and fifth in the 1988 Marlboro Rally Argentina.
 During 1989 Subaru entry two works RX Turbo for Jose Antonio Celsi and Possum Bourne.
 Celsi finished fourth, but retired on the final road section and Bourne retired during the first stage.
 Subaru changed the rally model to Legacy RS for the 1990–1992 period and took part in the first complete season in the World Rally Championship with the same model in 1993.

-Private Enterprise

-There have been multiple endeavors that have used Leone models in motor sport events :